dangtrinhnt/gdm/README.md

 + Copy permissions
 + Copy all permissions of all files
 + Create drive service with service account
-+ Share files and folder
++ Share files and folders
 + Disable sharing
 + Migrate files and folders